gabrielemariotti/cardslib/doc/THUMBNAIL.md

 ---

-Google and the Google Maps logo are registered trademarks of Google Inc.
+Google, Google Play and the Google Maps logo are registered trademarks of Google Inc.